ftrias/TeensyProf/README.md

 recipe.hooks.postbuild.4.pattern="cp" "{build.path}/{build.project_name}.elf" "/tmp/build.elf"

-2. Build of gprof for ARM.
-Instructions for this are beyond the scope of this text.
-Look up how to build your own cross-compiler.
-Normally, this is part of a build, but Teensyduino does not include it.
+2. Build of gprof for ARM or use provided binaries in "bin" directory.
+Instructions for building are beyond the scope of this text.
+Look up how to install your own cross-compiler, including arm-none-eabi-gprof.
+Normally this is part of
+a build, but Teensyduino does not include it.

 Overview